 Last week, Yesenia and I attended a meeting at the Casa de Dios Church, a mega-church with an 11,000 seat forum and a pastor Guatemalans see on television a lot.

-On this day, the church gathered a sampling of Guatemalan organizations they assist to show off the diversity and reach of Casa de Dios’ charitable endeavors to a visiting group of Israeli and American missionaries.
+On this day, the church gathered a sampling of Guatemalan organizations to show off the diversity and reach of Casa de Dios’ charitable endeavors to a visiting group of Israeli and American missionaries.

 At one point, the event leader asked each Guatemalan organization to explain who they are and what they do.
 It was an impressive group.

-By the time we got up, we heard from a medical group that bring life-saving surgeries to the country, someone who built multiple schools, agriculture specialists, a repatriation assistance group, and a couple who starts businesses run by and for indigenous women.
+By the time we got up, we heard from a medical group that brings life-saving surgeries to the country, someone who built multiple schools, agriculture specialists, a repatriation assistance group, and a couple who starts businesses run by and for indigenous women.
 The visitors clapped for each mission.

 When our turn came, I explained how our feeding program evolved into a children’s ministry, a women’s ministry, and a youth church with a great year-end celebration to spread God's Word.

 It was crickets, relatively speaking.

 I slid back to my seat as the next speaker talked about bringing electricity to jungle communities and achieving world peace.

 Driving home, Yesenia recounted the words of Cash Luna, the pastor of Casa de Dios who made a short appearance.
 He took the opportunity to brag about his church's presence after hurricanes, mudslides, earthquakes, floods, and the Fuego disaster.